AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/adventures/candlekeep-mysteries/03-the-joy-of-extradimensional-spaces.md

 If the characters enter the room, the [cat](/3-Mechanics/CLI/bestiary/beast/cat-xmm.md) sits up, meows plaintively, and approaches.
 If they feed it or pet it and make a successful DC 10 Wisdom ([Animal Handling](/3-Mechanics/CLI/skills.md#Animal%20Handling)) check, it follows them until they leave the study or venture up the stairs, at which time it heads to the kitchen (area M6).
 If the characters don't pay attention to it, the cat waits for a short time, but then loses interest and leaves for the kitchen.

 If the characters spend 30 minutes investigating the books in this room, they discover the following facts:

->[!iinfo]  If being ported into Strixhaven
->What characters learn from investigating the books here differs greatly from the the original text:
->- Most of the books here were authored by someone named Liliana Vess.
-A character who succeeds on a DC 10 Intelligence check using calligrapher's tools confirms that her handwriting matches perfectly with the notes left in _The Joy of Extradimensional Spaces_.
->- A disciple of the necromantic arts, Liliana secretly came to Strixhaven from another world to learn everything the multiverse's greatest magic academy had to offer, posing as a promising novice named Fistandia
->- Her covert delvings into forbidden knowledge led Liliana to enter into a pact with a daemogoth, granting the necromancer a permanent extradimensional mansion for her to reside in while studying at Strixhaven.
->- Liliana hid the command word to reopen the portal as a contingency in the unlikely event she forgot it, deliberately making it a puzzle to prevent "uninvited guests" from easily discovering the way out.

 - Almost all the books in this study were written by someone named Fistandia.
 Most are her memoirs.
 - Fistandia was a powerful mage as well as a priest of Mystra.
 She frequented Candlekeep to further her studies.